Fujifilm XF10 vs Sony A7S II

 It is notable that the A7S II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XF10 does not feature such an accessory-socket.

-Both the XF10 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the XF10 followed on from the Fujifilm X70.
+The XF10 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm XF10 better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.